NShan9297/Kickstarter_Analysis/README.md

 ## **Analysis and Challenges** ##
 Analysis began by using the Kickstarter_analysis workbook, to filter only the "Parent Categories" or Classifications of all the campaign figures collected.
-From the figures, a Pivot Table was then created to show/compare the total number of campaigns to include successful, failed, live, and canceled campaigns, regardless of their categories.
+From the figures, a Pivot Table was then created to show/compare the total number of campaigns which included all successful, failed, live, and canceled campaigns, regardless of their categories.
 The Pivot table is visualized using a Bar Graph below:

 ### Parent Categories ###

 ![Parent_Outcomes](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Parent%20Outcomes.png)

-Here , we see that Louise has provided us with quite a bit of data which should hopefully be reflective of the popultion in an effort to allow for her success.
+Here, we see that Louise has provided us with what appears to be sufficient data to be reflective of the popultion.

+From this, we then begin to take a closer look at the Parent Category, Theater which is the Category for Louise's subcategory, "Plays".

 ### Analysis of Outcomes Based on Launch Date ##

-The Theater Category was then further analyzed by looking at the Outcomes based on when the Campaigns Launched:
+The Theater Category was analyzed by looking at the Outcomes based on when the Campaigns Launched:

 To accomplish this, first, the launched_at column values had to be converted from Unix Epoch time by using the =YEAR(Serial_number) function.
-This yieled the day, date and year each campaign launched.
-After this conversion, I then used the year to create a pivot table was to show all Theater campaigns launched from '09 to '17.
-This is charted as Date Created Conversion and Years in the Kickstarter worksheet.
+This yielded the day, date and year each theater campaign was launched.
+After this conversion, I then used the year to create a pivot tableto show all Theater campaigns launched from '09 to '17.
+This is charted as Date Created Conversion and Years in the Kickstarter worksheet and visualized below:

-Below is the visualization of the outcomes

 ![Theater_Outcomes_vs_Launch](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)